 Several airlines have special policies that apply to the use of seat belt extenders.
 For example, Delta Air Lines does not permit passengers to use their own personal extenders, citing "FAA regulations" as the reason for this ban.
 Southwest Airlines also bars passengers from bringing their own seat belt extenders.
 Alaska Airlines does not allow passengers to use seat belt extenders if they are sitting in an exit row or in rows 1 through 6 on Flights 1 through 999.

-Seat Belt Lengths for North American Airlines
+North American Airlines

 To help you find seat belt length information, we contacted several North American airlines to find out how long their seat belts are, on average, and whether those airlines provide seat belt extenders.
 Not all North American airlines are represented in this seat belt length table.